dimkr/yodi/README.md

 ## Development Environment

-    $ make start
+    $ make minikube-start

-This will set up a local [Kubernetes](https://kubernetes.io/) cluster using [minikube](https://minikube.sigs.k8s.io/docs/), build yodi and deploy it to the cluster, using the local container images.

-To rebuild images that can be deployed to the cluster:

     $ make minikube-build

-To re-deploy images to the cluster:

     $ make minikube-deploy

+This will set up a local [Kubernetes](https://kubernetes.io/) cluster using [minikube](https://minikube.sigs.k8s.io/docs/), build yodi and deploy it to the cluster.

+To rebuild images:

+    $ make minikube-build

 To stop the cluster:

+    $ make minikube-stop

+To stop and delete the cluster:

-    $ make stop
+    $ make minikube-delete

 ## Credits and Legal Information